Col du Tourmalet: Other appearances in Tour de France

+Tour de France Femmes

+The Col du Tourmalet featured in the premiere event of Tour de France Femmes in 2023 as the finish of stage 7 on July 29.

 Other events

 The Col du Tourmalet features in other bicycle races, including the Vuelta a España when it has made excursions into France.
 It is also on the route of cyclosportive competitions.
 Thousands of amateur riders make the climb every year and many take documents to have rubber-stamped in the shop at the summit to show they have made it.